 Students admitted to the MRC program are registered by the Matteo Ricci College.
 You are still required to complete the "Welcome New Student: Preparing for Your 1st Quarter" online course and attend Summer in Seattle.
 All questions regarding your registration should be directed to the MRC office.

-Students admitted to the University Honors program are required to take Honors Core courses in fall.
-University Honors students are still required to complete the "Welcome New Student: Preparing for Your 1st Quarter" online course and attend Summer in Seattle.
+Students admitted to the University Honors program take specific Honors Core courses in fall.
+Depending on which one of the 3 University Honors tracks you are in, you may or may not be required to take additional coursework in fall.
+It may be in your best interest to take an additional course that counts towards your major.
+If you have questions about the University Honors program - visit their site.
+University Honors students are required to complete the "Welcome New Student: Preparing for Your 1st Quarter" online course and attend Summer in Seattle

 ELLC Students will be placed into ELLC classes based on language placement scores.
 The English Language & Cultural Bridge program is designed to prepare non-native speakers of English for a productive academic career at Seattle University.